The Deleveraging of U.S. Firms and Institutional Investors' Role

 June 5, 2014

 Corporate leverage plays a critical role in the stability of the economy and has decreased markedly in the U.S. since 1992.
-In contrast to press coverage of vocal hedge funds increasing corporate debt levels, we find increases in institutional ownership account for declines in leverage over time and across firms.
-Using implied mutual fund trades generated from individual-investor flows as an instrument, we estimate institutional ownership leads to lower leverage.
-A semi-natural experiment suggests institutions also sort on lower leverage, but the former effect from institutions to leverage dominates.
-This interrelation increases four-fold after regulatory reform incentivized institutions into an active governing role, and decreasing agency costs appears as the main mechanism.
+In contrast to press coverage of vocal hedge funds increasing corporate debt levels, we find increases in institutional ownership, primarily by mutual funds, account for part of this deleveraging.
+We use implied mutual fund trades generated from individual-investor flows as a source of exogenous variation to estimate this interrelation.
+Our estimates increase four-fold after SEC regulatory reform incentivized passive institutions into an active governing role, and decreasing agency costs appears as the main mechanism.
 Counterfactual simulations indicate the aggregate leverage of nonfinancial U.S. firms would have been eight percentage points higher today without institutions' influential role.

 Number of Pages in PDF File: 67